eernstg/invariant_collection/README.md

 # Invariant Collections

-The repository `invariant_collection` provides the library `invariant_list.dart`.
+The repository `invariant_collection` provides the libraries `invariant_iterable.dart`, `invariant_list.dart`, and
+`invariant_collection.dart` (exporting all the others).
 Future versions of this repository will provide similar libraries for other kinds of collections from 'dart:core'.

 `invariant_list.dart` provides an extension type `IList<E>` which is intended to be used as a replacement for types of the form `List<E>` (where